tryggvef/mynotespeaker/README.md

-# mynotespeaker
+# My Note Speaker
-Speaking out notes
+Speaking out notes using new AI-features.

+Can speak in several languages.

+Can set the number of repetitions.